Azure/reliable-web-app-pattern-dotnet/reliable-web-app.md

 #### Use identity-based authentication

-By default, Azure resources come with connection strings, and secret keys, that grant access to the resource but these connections are not identity based.
-This means they have two drawbacks over managed identity.
-First, they do not identify the resource that is connecting.
+By default, Azure resources come with connection strings, and secret keys, but these connections are not identity based.
+This means they have two drawbacks over managed identity.First, they do not identify the resource that is connecting.
 When an app uses the secret key to connect you lose traceability to understand who is connecting and the context to understand why.
 Second, you lose the ability to govern what permissions should be applied to during a connection.
 Using managed identity enables you to understand who is connecting to your resources and it enables you to set permissions that govern the actions that can be performed.

 <!-- source: https://learn.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/managed-identity-best-practice-recommendations#follow-the-principle-of-least-privilege-when-granting-access-->
 Governing the actions that can be performed is a key tenet of security.
-When granting access to a resource we recommend that you always grant the least permissions needed to perform the desired actions.
+When granting access to a resource we recommend that you always grant the least permissions needed.
 Using extra permissions when not needed gives attackers more opportunity to compromise the confidentiality, integrity, or the availability of your solution.
 In the managed identity section above you can see how to do this with role assignments.

 > In this sample we grant the managed identity root access to SQL server because we use Entity Framework Code First Migrations.
 If